 The third level evaluated the individual OSHubs and their projects and programmes.
-Focus was placed on investigating participant experiences (specifically, learners) of each OSHub project.
+Focus was placed on investigating participant experiences (specifically the experience of learners) within each OSHub project.

-The OSHub evaluation approach aimed to investigate students' skill and competency as they developed over time, the relationship students have with science in society, and their engagement with their OSHub and community.
+The OSHub evaluation approach aimed to investigate students' skills and competencies as they developed over time, the relationship students are developing with science in society, and their engagement with their OSHub and community.
 Students were assessed on their experiences in workshops and throughout the project development.
-This was explored through the pre and post questionnaires alongside continuous reflection throughout the programme using a skill archive and zine development.
+This was explored through pre - and post - questionnaires, alongside continuous reflection throughout the programme using the skill archive and learner-led zine creation.

-2.3.3 Research Instruments
+6.2.3.3 Research Instruments

 To complete the evaluation of the OSHub.Network project at the three levels described above, a set of evaluation instruments were developed and used.
-It is important to note that many of these techniques were delivered via different formats from partner to partner, and those detailed in this handbook are meant as an example for guidance.
+It is important to note that many of these techniques were deployed via different formats from partner to partner, and those detailed in this handbook are meant to serve as examples for guidance.
 The evaluation methods described are flexible and modular; they can be implemented at various times, and in various ways.
-The protocols are not overly strict, as we worked with a very diverse group of learners and coordinators.
+The protocols are not overly restrictive , as we worked with a very diverse group of learners and coordinators.

-These instruments provided OSHubs with a flexible means of evaluation to capture the experiences, feedback, thoughts and needs of partners, stakeholders and students throughout the OSHub Network.
+These instruments provided OSHubs with an adaptable means of evaluation to capture the experiences, feedback, thoughts and needs of partners, stakeholders, and students throughout the OSHub Network.
 They also informed the overall project management as well as necessary future actions to ensure the project's future sustainability.
-They were created as a form of back loaded evaluation, intended to ease the pressure on learners and coordinators to spend excessive time working on the evaluation, allowing the evaluation methods to be easily applied in different settings.
+They were created as a form of approachable evaluation, intended to ease the pressure on learners and coordinators to spend excessive time working on the evaluation, allowing the evaluation methods to be easily applied in different settings.

 The variety and accessibility of these evaluation instruments allowed for a homogeneous evaluation approach across multiple aspects of the OSHub.Network.
-These instruments also allowed the consortium to adapt their processes by identifying the needs of partners or participants and providing adequate resources when needed.
+These instruments also allowed the consortium to adapt their processes by identifying the needs of partners or participants and providing further resources as needed.

-Table 2 provides an overview of the different instruments outlined in the next section of this evaluation handbook, and their corresponding level.
+Table 6.2 provides an overview of the various instruments outlined in the next section along with their corresponding level, the actors involved and the type of data generated by the instrument.